-The Research Cell Bank at Fred Hutch houses three biorepositories — the Brain Tumor Resource Laboratory, the International Histocompatibility Work Group Biorepository, and the Hematopoietic Cell Therapy Research Cell and DNA Bank.
-We maintain two of these biorepositories ourselves, and every year, we process hundreds of orders.
-We also offer customizable large-volume biospecimen processing services and services in cell immortalization, mycoplasma testing and DNA fingerprinting.
+The Research Cell Bank at Fred Hutch houses two biorepositories — the International Histocompatibility Work Group Biorepository and the Hematopoietic Cell Therapy Research Cell and DNA Bank.
+We maintain these biorepositories ourselves, and every year, we process hundreds of orders.
+We also offer customizable large-volume biospecimen processing services and services in cell immortalization and mycoplasma testing.

 To schedule services with the Research Cell Bank, or to get more information about how we can work with you, view our rates and scheduling page.

 To order materials from a biorepository, review the information provided on this page.